 Helicobacter pylori is commonly thought to be the bacteria responsible for causing stomach ulcers, gastritis and virtually all abdominal ulcers, apart from drug-induced forms.
 It survives the acidic environment of the stomach and infection can lead to pain and inflammation, which over time can significantly increase the risk of gastric cancer.
 There is also the h. pylori breath test available by following the link.

 You will need a break after you have finished any anti-microbial programmes before being able to complete this test otherwise you risk having false negative results.
 The length of the break depends on the medication.

-Samples must arrive back at the lab within 3 days of collection and must arrive on a Monday, Wednesday or Friday.
+Samples must arrive back at the lab within 3 days of collection and must be shipped on a Monday, Tuesday or Wednesday.
 Please check there isn’t a bank holiday if the Monday falls on day 3.

 European customers will receive their test kits via courier delivery.
 A return courier collection of the samples is included in the shipping fee of £30.

 Non European customers please email email@example.com to make an enquiry.

 All sample reports are for representational and educational purposes only.
 Biomarkers, references ranges, results, and all other data may differ from actual reports.
 All data included in no way represents an actual patient.
 Any comparisons of results to actual patients, is completely incidental.